Harvey Pratt

-Life
+Harvey Phillip Pratt (April 13, 1941 – December 31, 2025) was an American and Southern Cheyenne forensic artist.
+Pratt worked for over 40 years in law enforcement, pioneering the soft tissue postmortem drawing method for reconstruction of unidentified subjects.
+His drawings have aided law enforcement agencies both nationally and internationally.
+He also exhibited his traditional artwork in various institutions.

+Early life

-Pratt was born in El Reno, Oklahoma and is a member of the Cheyenne & Arapaho tribes where he is recognized as one of the traditional Cheyenne Peace Chiefs, also known as the Council of Forty-Four.
-He has been recognized by the Cheyenne People as an Outstanding Southern Cheyenne.
-He is the great-grandson of scout, guide, interpreter and Sand Creek massacre survivor, Edmund Guerrier.
-He is the great-great-grandson of American frontiersman, William Bent.
-Pratt lives in Guthrie, Oklahoma.
+Pratt was born in El Reno, Oklahoma, on April 13, 1941, to Oscar Noble Pratt and Anna Guerrier Pratt Shadlow.
+His mother, Anna, was the 1987 National Indian Woman of the Year.
+He was a member of the Cheyenne and Arapaho Tribes.
+Pratt was the great-grandson of scout, guide, interpreter and Sand Creek massacre survivor, Edmund Guerrier.
+He was the great-great-grandson of American frontiersman, William Bent.

-Forensic Art
+Forensic art

-Example of Postmortem Drawing by Harvey Pratt, of Pamela Buckley, the Sumter County Jane Doe, who remained unidentified until 2021.
+Example of postmortem drawing by Harvey Pratt, of Pamela Buckley, the Sumter County Jane Doe, who remained unidentified until 2021.

 Pratt began his career with Oklahoma's Midwest City Police Department in 1965, where, as a police officer, he completed his first composite drawing that resulted in an arrest and conviction.
-He joined the Oklahoma State Bureau of Investigation in 1972 as a narcotics investigator and retired in 1992 as an assistant director.
-He is now employed with the agency as a full-time forensic specialist.
+He joined the Oklahoma State Bureau of Investigation in 1972 as a narcotics investigator and retired as an assistant director in 1992, retaining his position as a full-time forensic artist.
+Pratt fully retired from the bureau in 2017.

-Pratt's forensic expertise has contributed to many high-profile cases: The Green River Killer (Gary Ridgway), Oklahoma Girl Scout Murders (Gene Leroy Hart), Henry Lee Lucas and Ottis Toole, Bobby Joe Long, The I-5 Killer (Randall Woodfield), Tommy Ward and Karl Fontenot, Tommy Lynn Sells, World Trade Center 1993 bombings, Ted Bundy, Sirloin Stockade Murders (Roger Dale Stafford, Verna Stafford and Harold Stafford), Joe Fischer, Roger Wheeler murder, the Oklahoma City bombing of the Alfred P. Murrah Federal Building, Donald Eugene Webb, Oklahoma State Fair Abducted Girls (Roy Russell Long), and Randolph Dial.

 In the mid-1980s, Pratt developed the soft tissue postmortem drawing method.
 Using this method, the forensic artist draws or paints on the photograph of a victim to repair tissue damage or decomposition.
 The drawing repairs the trauma to the victim so that the final image will be more presentable when asking for law enforcement's or the public's assistance in identification.
+This work helped in several high-profile cases both on a national and international level, including the Oklahoma Girl Scout murders, the Oklahoma City bombing and the 1993 World Trade Center bombing.
+For his work with the OSBI he was inducted into the Oklahoma Law Enforcement Hall of Fame in 2012 and the Oklahoma Military Hall of Fame in 2019.